ferp-js/ferp/README.md

 # ferp

-Ferp is the easiest, functional-reactive, zero dependency app framework for nodejs and modern browsers.
+Ferp is the easiest, functional-reactive, zero dependency javascript app framework for nodejs and modern browsers.

 ## But...what is it?